W.D. Hill Recreation Center

 ARTIST SELECTION PROCESS

 Artist(s) Selection Process: Pre-Qualified Artist Registry.
 The deadline to submit to the Pre-Qualified Artist Registry to be eligible to create public artwork at W.D.
-Hill Recreation Center closed on Friday, March 19, 2021 at 11:59 PM EST.
+Hill Recreation Center was Friday, March 19, 2021 at 11:59 PM EST.

 The Pre-Qualified Artist Registry has a rolling deadline for other upcoming public art projects.
 Apply today!